Polar-Tang/notes/content/short_notes.go 1/concurrency/go-routine/Goroutine.md

 ```
 - The part `func(file api.FileInfo)` defines an **anonymous function** that accepts an argument of type `api.FileInfo`.
 - At the end, `(fileInfo)` **calls the anonymous function** with `fileInfo` as the argument.
-But it's actually more safe to utilize [[markdown/short_notes.go 1/concurrency/go-routine/chan]]els for  type to comunication
+But it's actually more safe to utilize [[chan]]els for  type to comunication
 ```go
   func main() {
     c := make(chan string) // initialize it